patipark/nestjs_typeorm_rbac/docs/ROLE_INHERITANCE_OPTIMIZATION.md

 # Performance Optimization for Role Hierarchy

 This document outlines strategies for optimizing performance when working with role hierarchies, particularly for applications with complex role structures or a large number of users.
+For details on the current role structure, see the [Role Hierarchy Table](ROLE_HIERARCHY_TABLE.md).

 ## Current Implementation